ag-sanjjeev/text-scroll-animation/README.md

 ## &#9873; Contact

-If you have any questions or need further assistance, please feel free to reach me at [Email](mailto:resulttext)
+If you have any questions or need further assistance, please feel free to reach me by referring [My Github Profile](https://github.com/ag-sanjjeev/)

 Thanks for reviewing this project!